stevencombs/retrocombs.github.io/hello-world/index.md

 # Preparation
 Many programmers create an outline of a program before they type a single line of code.
 This sometimes takes the form of either [pseudo code](!wiki) or a [flow chart](!wiki).
 I will present both, but before doing so, I will also provide a description of the program in paragraph form.

+Want to skip the background and go right to the languages?
+Click [here](#languages).

 ## Notes and assumptions
 As I began to write the program in various languages, there are assumptions made: